Alex-q-z/alex-q-z.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I am currently a second-year undergraduate student studying Mathematics and Computer Science at the University of Chicago.
-I am passionate about coding and exploring open questions in the field of computer science, especially networked systems at the moment.

 ## News
 **[Oct 2019]** I start to work with Prof. Junchen Jiang at UChicago CS as an undergraduate research assistant on networked systems and video analytics.